Is Your Baby Getting Enough Breast Milk?

 Frequently asked questions

-What is the most reliable sign my baby is getting enough breastmilk?
+What is the most reliable sign my baby is getting enough breast milk?

-Steady weight gain after the initial newborn dip, combined with 6 or more heavy wet diapers a day from about day 5 onwards.
+Steady weight gain after the initial newborn dip, combined with 6 or more heavy wet nappies a day from about day 5 onwards.
 Together those two are the most trustworthy signals.
 Everything else — feed length, breast feel, fussiness — varies a lot between babies and isn't a reliable measure on its own.

 Does a soft breast mean my supply has dropped?